I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_set_timing_path_info.md

 If the target state is unchanged, this field should contain a copy of the last state reported on the target, including the same ConnectionChangeId which was previously reported.

 If the target state is changed, this field should contain a copy of the queued, connection change which reflects the state resulting from the SetTiming call.

-`VidPnTargetId`

-The identifier of a display adapter's video present target.

 ## Requirements